mjjurow/mjjurow/README.md

 - 👋 Hi, I’m @mjjurow
-- 👀 I’m interested in building software.
-Also chemistry, soft materials and optics.
-You can see some recent projects in action here https://www.matthewjurow.com/software-projects
+- 👀 I work at the intersection of software engineering, machine learning and applied AI.
+Right now that means i'm ingesting and processing very large unstructured data sets into knowledge graph architectures.
+You can see some of my older/academic projects in action here https://www.matthewjurow.com/software-projects if you're interested in my chemistry/physics/optics/materials science background.
-- 🌱 I’m currently learning an awful lot, very quickly, especially tinkering with some AI models and packages
-- 💞️ I’m looking to collaborate on anything interesting! especially involving python, image processing, functional programming...
 - 📫 mjurow [at] matthewjurow [dot] com

 <!---